svylabs/protection-market/WHITEPAPER.md

 - Supplies collateral to back a specific loan
 - Earns borrower-paid fees for providing liquidation resistance
-- Bears the risk of collateral loss if liquidation occurs
+- Bears the risk of collateral loss due to liquidation **or adverse price movements**

 ### 3.3 Challenger